shrikantnaidu/shrikant.naidu.github.io/_posts/2020-06-04-dog-breed-classifier-app.md

 #### Predict Dog Breed with the Model

-Write a function that takes an image path as input and returns the dog breed (`Affenpinscher`, `Afghan hound`, etc) that is predicted by your model.
+We create a function that takes an image path as input and returns the dog breed (`Affenpinscher`, `Afghan hound`, etc) that is predicted by our model.

 >```python